Assimilate or Go Home: Notes from a Failed Missionary on Rediscovering Faith

 I recommend this book to burned out welcomers who have tried to take the burden of a “savior” identity, who have tried and failed to be the hero of someone else’s story, and who are not sure they know anything anymore in this broken, complicated world.
 You will find realistic and hard-won encouragement from a fellow traveler within these pages.

 I recommend this book to newbies with a caveat that it not for the faint of heart--reading it may depress you and dampen your idealism, but it also may deepen and prepare you to weather the burnout that eventually threatens us all if we stick around in messy situations long enough to be affected by them.
 To read my own “newbie story” which touches on several of the same themes as Mayfield’s story, click here.

 May you always keep perspective: you’re not the savior, but you know a Savior who is a friend of sinners, a man of sorrows, and well-acquainted with grief.
 He is your companion as you walk with your immigrant friends through highs and lows, through grief and joy.
 “A cord of three strands is not quickly broken” (Ecclesiastes 4:12).

 Buy your copy of A Better Country: Embracing the Refugees in our Midst here!

 ABOUT THE AUTHOR:

 Jessica Udall writes on crossing cultures and following Jesus beyond polarized rhetoric and into street-level everyday love for those who are different.
 She is married to a wonderful Ethiopian man and has two children.
 Her favorites include having conversations with interesting people and drinking strong Ethiopian coffee, preferably at the same time.
-Jessica is a regular contributor to the Border Perspective Blog.
+Jessica writes on Loving the Stranger Blog is a regular contributor to the Border Perspective Blog.